The "Free State of Jones" really represents a minor blip in history. For one, the South was not as monolithic as we have assumed.

 Matthew McConaghey, won an Oscar for "Dallas Buyers Club" (2013).
 Declared sexiest man alive by People magazine, but turned away from romantic comedies after 2010.
 He was excellent as Newton.

 Gugu Mabatha-Raw, born of a English nurse and South African doctor.
 Her character Rachel was also bi-racial.
 Gugu appeared as the title character in "Belle" (2013) and later, as Will Smith's wife in "Concussion"(2015).

-Mahershala Ali after this film won Oscar for best supporting actor in "Moonlight" becoming first Muslim to do so.
+Mahershala Ali after this film won Oscar for best supporting actor in "Moonlight" (2016) becoming the first Muslim to do so.
 Well know character in "House of Cards."
 His character was a composite of runaway slaves.

 Keri Russell got her start as a Disney Mousketeer.
 She won a Golden Globe for a tv series, "Felicity."
 Also had a role in "Dawn of the Planet of Apes" (2014).
 She had the difficult role of playing Newton Knight's only wife who stayed on the property after Newton lived openly with Rachel.
 Altogether in reality she had nine children by Newton.
 It was said that she probably left Newton after he cohabited with a daughter of Rachel's (by another man) after Rachel died.

 The many who played in Newton's rebellion and Confederate soldiers were uniformly excellent which probably credits director and producer Gary Ross.